rbair23/W3C-Work/Core TD profile for HTTP-REST.md

 description | js_string   | human readable description
 type | js_string | one of "boolean", "string", "number", "integer".
 The type values "object", "array" or "null" SHOULD NOT be used.
 If they are present, they MUST be treated as strings.

+A property is represented as a JSON object with the key name.

 It is RECOMMENDED to include the following fields:

 key     |  type         | constraints